cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 in [Best Practices and Common Pitfalls][nuclio-bkms-doc].

 After that we need to accept incoming HTTP requests, run inference, reply with detection results.
-For the process our entry point is resposible which we specified in our function specification `handler(context, event)`.
+For the process our entry point is responsible which we specified in our function specification `handler(context, event)`.
 Again in accordance to function specification the entry point should be located inside `main.py`.